-- 1. Uncontrolled anger.

-- 2. Insubordination, defiance, disrespect or profanity directed at administration, faculty, staff or other students.

-- 3. Vulgar or indecent conduct.

-- 4. Persistent disorder and disruption. - 5.
+- 1. Uncontrolled anger. - 2.
+Insubordination, defiance, disrespect or profanity directed at administration, faculty, staff or other students. - 3.
+Vulgar or indecent conduct. - 4.
+Persistent disorder and disruption. - 5.
 Vandalism, graffiti or misuse of school property. - 6.
 Possession and/or use of alcoholic beverages, tobacco, or drugs on or around school property. - 7.
 Possession and/or use of weapons or fireworks, including knives, matches, lighters and chains while on or around school property.
 This includes look-alike weapons. - 8.
 Repeated tardiness to school or classes. - 9.
-Taunting, harassment, bullying or intimidation of other students or staff. - 10.
+Unexcused absences and/or truancy. - 10.
+Cell phone and other technology violations. - 11.
+Use of inappropriate language. - 12.
+Taunting, harassment, bullying or intimidation of other students or staff. - 13.
 Fighting.
 Any physical altercation or assault at school will result in an automatic suspension for individuals responsible for the fight.
-Responsible individuals may also be issued citations for assault. - 11.
-Theft or dishonesty, including cheating and plagiarism. - 12.
-Persistent littering. - 13.
-Gambling or illegal games of chance (cards, dice etc). - 14.
-Repeated violation of the dress code. - 15.
+Responsible individuals may also be issued citations for assault. - 14.
+Theft or dishonesty, including cheating and plagiarism. - 15.
+Persistent littering. - 16.
+Gambling or illegal games of chance (cards, dice etc). - 17.
+Repeated violation of the dress code. - 18.
 Gang related activities.